robmasocco/AOS-TAG/ideas.md

 Would require a kobj for each key, then an attribute for each level.
 What about IPC_PRIVATE?
 Which routines would need to be called?
 Develop the baseline version first, then make sure it is doable and discuss it with Quaglia to avoid conflicts with the specification.
 It'll be a nice addtion.
+Might even be the start for a (char) device driver.

 # SYNCHRONIZATION
 ## ACCESS TO AN INSTANCE, REMOVAL